MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-encoding-and-decoding-a-hashed-message.md

 ---
-Description: hashes and encodes a text message, and then decodes and verifies the message. ms.assetid: effe4080-63c1-4f35-a5e3-e7e60754b28f
+description: hashes and encodes a text message, and then decodes and verifies the message. ms.assetid: effe4080-63c1-4f35-a5e3-e7e60754b28f
 title: 'Example C Program: Encoding and Decoding a Hashed Message' ms.topic: article